elemental-lf/ceph-osd-operator/README.md

 ## Version Information

 This is the second major version based on version 0.10.0 of the Operator SDK.
-It predecessor work like a charm for
+Its predecessor worked like a charm for over six months.

 * Functionality is the same as in previous versions.